wbglaeser/travel-times-london/README.md

 git clone https://github.com/wbglaeser/travel-times-london.git
 ```

-Then to create the heatmap around a postcode simple run (you might have to check that you have all necessary packages installed).
+Then to create the heatmap around a postcode simply run (the script will prompt you for necessary input).

 ```
 python draw_heatmap.py